 Student Responsibilities for Loans

-The student may borrow a lesser amount by crossing out the amount(s) listed and writing in the amount that the student wants to borrow per term, and return the award letter to the Office of Financial Aid.
+The student may borrow a lesser amount by crossing out the amount(s) listed and writing in the amount that the student wants to borrow per term, and return the award letter to the Office of Student Financial Services.
 For students with BlueNet notification, decreases in loan amounts may be made using the Financial Aid Acceptance form.

 Any time the student makes a change (in enrollment dates, credit hours, residency status, etc.) that causes the tuition, room, or board to change, a loan may be refigured and reprocessed.